Using the ownCloud Android App

 Just ask them to copy and paste and send it to you.

 To create a public link, click the plus symbol next to "Public Links".
 This will display the options available for that link, including "Allow editing", "Password", and "Expiration".
 After the options have been suitably configured, click Save to create the link.
 If you do not want to create the public link, click Cancel.

 If you upload animated GIFs, when viewing them they will be animated and not render as a still image, as in the example GIF below.

-To add new content, whether files, folders, or content from other apps, click the blue button at the bottom right to expose the Upload, Content from other apps, and New folder buttons.
+To add new content to your ownCloud server, whether files, folders, or content from other apps, click the blue button at the bottom right to expose the Upload and New folder buttons.

-Use the Upload button to add files to your ownCloud account from your Android filesystem.
-Use Content from other apps to upload files from Android apps, such as the Gallery app.
+Then, use the Upload button to add files to your ownCloud account from your Android filesystem, from other apps, or from every storage attached to your device

 Click the overflow button at the top right (that’s the one with three vertical dots) to open a user menu.
 Grid view toggles between grid and list view.
 Refresh account syncs with the server, and Sort gives you the option to sort your files by date, or alphabetically.

 Images can be uploaded directly from the camera.
 To do so, similar to uploading a file or creating a new folder, when viewing all files, click the Plus icon, then the Upload button in the popup list (which is the first icon).
 From there, under Upload to ownCloud, click Picture from camera.
 The camera app will then start, and the picture that you take can be directly uploaded to your ownCloud server.